-Join me this Sunday the 31st, at 6:00 pm on Zoom, for our May Members Salon.
-We’ll be conducting things as usual, with the caveat that we’ll all be playing and critiquing from the comfort of our own homes.
-We had a super turnout last month at our second Zoom salon and I’m looking forward to doing it again Sunday!
+Join us this Sunday the 23rd at 6:00 pm on Zoom for our next Members Salon.
+We’ll all be playing and critiquing from the comfort of our own homes, as we have been for a good time now, so please plan on joining us for some fun and good music!
+We’ve been having great turnouts for our online Zoom salons and I’m looking forward to seeing you all again Sunday.

 Join Zoom Meeting